-The residency is offered in partnership with the Western New England University College of Pharmacy.
+The residency is offered in partnership with the Western New England University College of Pharmacy and Health Sciences.
 This partnership allows the resident the opportunity to gain experiences in the delivery of clinical pharmacy services in ambulatory care clinics.
-The resident actively participates in teaching and precepting experiences at the College of Pharmacy.
+The resident actively participates in teaching and precepting experiences at the College of Pharmacy and Health Sciences.

-The Western New England University College of Pharmacy Community Patient Care Center is located on the campus of Western New England University in Springfield.
+The Western New England University College of Pharmacy and Health Sciences Community Patient Care Center is located on the campus of Western New England University in Springfield.
 Within the Center, there are two examination rooms, one administrative office, and a large waiting area.
-Each exam room and office is equipped with a computer and phone.
-There is a printer/copier/fax machine in the office.
-Pharmacy references and all patient charts are housed in the office area.
-Online access to pharmacy databases, resources, and literature is available through internet access on all computers.
+Each exam room and

-The Western New England University Community Patient Care Center is a College of Pharmacy initiative developed to provide one-to-one health care consultation with patients.
+The Western New England University Community Patient Care Center is a College of Pharmacy and Health Sciences initiative developed to provide one-to-one health care consultation with patients.
 A number of services are available at the Community Patient Care Center.
 Some activities include: